 - RE: learn about religions and learn from religions.
 Study Christianity and other principal world religions.

-These are our current Long Term Plans:
+This is our current Long Term Plan:

 Pupils from their first weeks in the reception class follow the Letters and Sounds Phonics Programme of study.
 We support this using an online phonics program called Phonics Bug with interactive activities for group and whole class phonics teaching.
 Our Foundation teacher also uses some of the Jolly Phonics letter sound actions to help reinforce the pupil’s learning.